A guide to self-assessment

 When you pay and file through the Revenue Online Service (ROS), the 31 October deadline is extended to mid-November.
 To avoid interest charges, please ensure you file by the correct due date.

-The payment date for Capital Gains Tax (CGT) is different to the payment date for IT.
+The payment date for Capital Gains Tax (CGT) is different to the payment date for Income Tax.

 You can amend any errors on your tax return through ROS.
 If you have filed a paper copy, please contact your Revenue Office to make any necessary amendments to your return.